CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 Then run the pipeline with the -c and -Q command line options::

     run_snp_pipeline.sh -c snppipeline.conf -Q grid -s mySamplesDir myReference.fasta

+You can pass extra options to the Grid Engine qsub command by configuring the ``GridEngine_QsubExtraParams`` parameter in the configuration file.
+Among other things, you can control which queue the snp-pipeline will use when executing on an HPC with multiple queues.

 See also: :ref:`faq-performance-label`.